maxscience/react-store/README.md

 # react-store
-A simple store created with React
+A simple ecommerce frontend store created with React